Crim5on/Crim5on/README.md

 ## 💡 Fun Fact

-When I'm not coding, you can find me playing video games, working out in the gym, or visiting metal gigs.
+When I'm not coding you can find me working out in the gym, playing video games or visiting metal gigs.

 ---

 Thanks for stopping by! 😄

----